Rahwik/Recipe-share/README.md

 $ pip install -r requirements.txt
 ```

-### Step 4: Apply Migrations
+### Step 4: Apply Database Migrations
 ```bash
 $ python manage.py makemigrations
 $ python manage.py migrate
 ```

-### Step 5: Run the Development Server
+### Step 5: Start the Development Server
 ```bash
 $ python manage.py runserver
 ```

-Visit `http://127.0.0.1:8000/` in your browser to use the application.
+Access the application at `http://127.0.0.1:8000/` in your browser.

 ---

 ## Usage

-### 1. Register a New Account
+### 1. Register an Account
-- Visit `/register/` to create an account.
+- Navigate to `/register/` to create a new user account.

 ### 2. Login to Your Account
-- Use your credentials to log in at `/login/`.
+- Use your credentials at `/login/` to log in securely.

 ### 3. Manage Recipes
-- Navigate to `/recipes/` to add new recipes.
+- Go to `/recipes/` to add new recipes with images and descriptions.
-- Go to `/shared/` to view and search for recipes.
+- Visit `/shared/` to view and search for recipes shared by other users.
-- Update or delete recipes as needed.
+- Update or delete your recipes as needed.

 ---